Gemma Postill - Medicine & Healthcare, Medicine & Spanish in Argentina

 My Medical Placement

-Some of the best things about the Short-term Special were the touring of many different hospitals and having so many interesting experiences.
+Some of the best things about the High School Special were the touring of many different hospitals and having so many interesting experiences.
 Each day was a new day with new experiences.

 Some of the procedures I observed in my daily routine were: a complicated multi-hour surgery where the doctors were trying to locate an abscess, heart surgery on a premature baby, the removal of stitches, optometry, check-ups, and diagnoses.
 When I came back to Canada, I found that most of my friends who were studying the sciences in university had never experienced any of these things.
 The experience challenged me to step outside my comfort zone and to try new things.